How to Inspect HVAC Systems for Moisture Damage

 - Damp flooring or surrounding materials

 Repeated moisture in this area often indicates drainage problems or overflow conditions.
-If water is present consistently, it suggests the system is not removing moisture effectively.
+If water is present consistently, it suggests the drain system, airflow, or condensate handling is not working correctly.

 Checking the Condensate Drain System